Fundraiser Image

 Prayer Requests

-Click the Pray button to let the campaign owner know you are praying for them.
+Click the Pray button to let the fundraiser owner know you are praying for them.